 It is important to note that sending internal CCs over a bus to control another track doesn't require any setup in the receiving track.
 All the settings are done on the sending track's EVENT page.
-(Note, however, that if you're trying to control, say, the LFO settings of the receiving track with CC sent from another track, naturally the LFO effect on the receiving track has to be enabled.)

 The full list of MBSEQv4 CC implementation is available in Appendix 4.